davidvonthenen/graph-rag-guide/OSS_Community_Version.md

 ### How the promotion cycle works

 1. **Detect entities in the user's question.**
- The demo loop runs a spaCy pass over every prompt and collects `(name, label)` pairs.
-If an entity hasn't been seen in the current session, it becomes a promotion candidate.
+ `cache_cypher_query.py` sends each prompt to the standalone `ner_service.py`. spaCy runs inside that service, returning the `(name, label)` pairs plus metadata about the promotion.

 2. **Fetch the full context from long-term memory.**
- A Cypher statement (shown in the reference code as `PROMOTION_QUERY`) retrieves the entity, its parent document, and every paragraph that references it in a single round-trip.
+ Inside the service, the constant `PROMOTION_QUERY` retrieves the entity, its parent document, and every paragraph that references it in a single round-trip to the long-term store.

 3. **Copy the sub-graph into short-term memory.**
- The function `promote_entity` merges nodes and relationships into the cache.
-It also writes an expiration timestamp (`TTL_MS`, default = 1 hour) so stale data quietly disappears tomorrow morning.
+ The service merges nodes and relationships into the cache, applying an expiration timestamp (`PROMOTION_TTL_MS`, default = 24 hours) so stale data quietly disappears tomorrow morning.

 4. **Optionally include the whole document.**
  Flip `PROMOTE_DOCUMENT_NODES=0` if you only need paragraphs; leave it on to keep the top-level document for full-text answers.